PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

 Creates or updates :term:`user` :term:`custom attributes<custom attribute>`.

 .. note::
-    Any :term:`attribute` can be updated this way whenever it is on :term:`attribute whitelist` or not.
+    Any :term:`attribute` can be updated this way whether it is on the :term:`attribute whitelist` or not.

 Code::